IES Cycle 2 Priority Theme: Empowering Electrification

 Prioritization & Selection

-A subset of applicants will be invited to submit more comprehensive and detailed project proposals for consideration.
+Eligible applicants will be invited to submit more comprehensive and detailed project proposals for consideration.
 Phase 2 Applications will include details on project costs and benefits, a plan for project deployment, and metrics and targets for evaluating the project’s success.

 Assessment & Scale